skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 of wizards seems to be about at this time of day.
 Skeeve takes his place among them and slowly joins the conversation.
-When the time seems right, he off-handedly poses the question, "Gentlemen, whom do you believe to be the gratests of all wizards?"
+When the time seems right, he off-handedly poses the question, "Gentlemen, whom do you believe to be the greatest of all wizards?"

 A few of the older fellows roll their eyes and move on.
 Apparently they see this an a subject good only for endless idle debate.
 A few of